reslp/iqtreeGUI/README.md

 If you have Docker installed you can also compile the Linux and Windows versions within a Docker container:

 1. First you have to install the appropriate container:
-`docker pull cdrx/pyinstaller-linux:python2`
+`docker pull cdrx/pyinstaller-linux:python3`
 or
-`docker pull cdrx/pyinstaller-windows:python2`
+`docker pull cdrx/pyinstaller-windows:python3`
 2. Clone repository: `git clone https://github.com/reslp/iqtreegui`
 3. Compile the desired version of iqtreeGUI by executing this in the iqtreeGUI source directory:
-`docker run -v "$(pwd):/src/" cdrx/pyinstaller-linux:python2 "apt-get update -y && apt-get install -y python-tk && pyinstaller --clean -y --dist ./dist/linux --workpath /tmp *.spec"` or
+`docker run -v "$(pwd):/src/" cdrx/pyinstaller-linux:python3 "apt-get update -y && apt-get install -y python3-tk && pyinstaller --clean -y --dist ./dist/linux --workpath /tmp *.spec"` or
-`docker run -v "$(pwd):/src/" cdrx/pyinstaller-windows:python2`
+`docker run -v "$(pwd):/src/" cdrx/pyinstaller-windows:python3`

 How to cite?
 ============